Owner Representation · Project Leadership

-You stay engaged in what matters — budget decisions, key approvals, and strategic direction — without becoming the hub for coordination, follow-through, or team alignment.
+You stay engaged in what matters — budget decisions, key approvals, and strategic direction — without becoming the hub for coordination, follow-through, or daily operations.

-- You want to stay closely involved in major decisions
+- You want to stay closely involved but not in the middle of everything

-- The team is strong, but alignment and clarity are slipping
+- The team is capable but alignment and clarity are slipping

 - Final authority on all major decisions